naofath/RUET-ETE-C-Programming/README.md

 # RUET-ETE-C-Programming
-This is my first Git repository
+This is my first Git repository .\n
 Author-Naofath Alam